damienmaier/fridGPT/README.md

 flask --app main run --debug
 ```

-The server will automatically reload if you change any of the source files.
+The backend server will automatically reload if you change any of the source files.

 #### Frontend